What credentials would you bring to the position of Mayor?

-I will open a dialogue with the major regional players in these sectors.
-This will inform us about the successes and challenges faced by other communities, so that we can model our efforts on their successes.
-Communication and sharing are important aspects of developing working relationships with potential partners, and these are two strengths that I would bring to the Council.
+I maintain an open a dialogue with the major regional players in these sectors.
+This informs us about the successes and challenges faced by other communities, so that we can model our efforts on their successes.
+Communication and sharing are important aspects of developing working relationships with potential partners, and these are two strengths that I bring to the Mayoral office.
 I have many years of experience building partnerships and collaborations across different organizations and diverse groups.

 A recent example lays within the topics of justice, equity, diversity, and inclusion.
 Many local jurisdictions and regional organizations are attempting to figure out how they can make progress on these challenging topics.
-At first, it seems that many communities and organizations were attempting to move these topics forward locally, however, I reached out to other regional leaders within the Oregon Cascades West Council of Governments (Benton, Lincoln, and Linn Counties).
+At first, it seems that many communities and organizations were attempting to move these topics forward locally, however, I have reached out to other regional leaders within the Oregon Cascades West Council of Governments (Benton, Lincoln, and Linn Counties).
 In late September, a number of community leaders came together to discuss these topics to determine if there could be a model where we work together to identify systemic issues that we can then address in an appropriate manner.
-I have also been in contact with the local NAACP chapter (and recently became a local member) and have had several conversations with their leadership to explore ideas and concepts that I wanted to learn more about.
+I am a member of the local NAACP chapter and have regular conversations with their leadership to explore ideas and concepts that I wanted to learn more about.

-I also an in regular communication with our elected Benton County Commissioners about topics of shared interest.
+I also an in regular communication with our federal, state, and county elected leaders about topics of shared interest.
 Those topics include, the unhoused Native American community in Benton County (I work as a tribal liaison in my day job); justice, equity, diversity, and inclusion; and our shared interests in connecting marginalized populations with the essential services that they need.